 This is also known as the Elizabethan collar - or the infamous “cone of shame”.
 The e-collar is a pet cone that will keep your dogs from turning their bodies to chew or lick or touch on any surgical areas, wounds or injuries.
 The cone is important to speed up the recovery process.

-However, the standard, hard plastic e-collar is not fun for dogs.
-The bad side is that, some e-collars don’t fit your dog’s neck.
+However, the standard, hard plastic e-collar is not fun for dogs and wasn't named "cone of shame" for no reason.
+The bad side is that some e-collars don’t fit your dog’s neck.
 If it’s too big, your dog will not be able to eat or drink.
-If it’s too small, he will be able to easily turn around, defeating the whole purpose.
+If it’s too small, he will be able to easily turn around, absolutely defeating the whole purpose.

-Dog diapers/belly bands are a thing, too, for post operation management.
-They are easy to use and the market has a wide variety of dog diaper/belly band sizes and you will surely find the right fit for your dog.
-These are also helpful especially for dogs who have just gone through spaying/neutering, who have difficulties in urinating or pooping.
+Dog diapers or belly bands are a thing, too, for post-operation management.
+They are easy to use and the market has a wide variety of dog diaper or belly band sizes and you will surely find the right fit for your dog.
+These are also helpful especially for dogs who have just gone through spaying or neutering, who have difficulties in urinating or pooping.